 Later he comes home and finds the table set with candles.
 Maggie hugs him and acts happy to see him, wishing him a happy birthday.
 She apologizes for the way she acted that morning.
 He asked if the kid told her he found a basket of diamonds.
 She tells him Charlie said it was nothing but rubbish.
 She says she’s been rotten and selfish and that he must have been so disappointed, as she nestles up to him suddenly a doting wife.

 Joe asks her where the morning mail is, she says she took care of the gas bill for him.
 As she mixes cake batter in a bowl he looks at her wearing the spectacles.
 Maggie becomes a blurry version of herself while her teeth flash a phony smile.
-She becomes lit in an ominous light, her voice becomes distorted as if being sucked through a reverberant can.
+She becomes lit in an ominous glow, her voice becomes distorted as if being sucked through a reverberant can.
 As her image starts to shift in and out of strange definition he suddenly hears her thoughts.

 Again he asks what? as he hears her thoughts.
 Her false voice says “Enjoy it while you can dear tomorrow you’ll be dead tired from hauling all that rubbish”